 Find resources below that can help you and the people around you in and after a mental health emergency or crisis event.

-What to do in a Mental Health Emergency
+If you are Experiencing a Mental Health Emergency

-Psychiatric emergency services are available at:
+Psychiatric Emergency Services are available at:

 San Mateo Medical Center